 - Don’t quit because you hate the job/company/people.
 Even if it gets bad, try to stick it out.
 You can always ask them to “exercise your contract” or even reach a compromise if you really dislike your situation (for instance, you may have a six-month guarantee but would be willing to leave if they paid you for three months).
 In the end you get nothing if you leave voluntarily so don’t do it unless you have a great opportunity you’re moving on to.

 - Try to eliminate performance-based clauses.
 These tend to favor the employer and give them plenty of latitude to let you go and pay less (or nothing!) than they might otherwise be required to.

 - You can ask for more than money.
 Everything’s negotiable, so if it’s in the contract (or you want it in), be sure it’s included.
 Perhaps you want more vacation, a car allowance, or added benefits only for a select few.
 Get these in the agreement to ensure they are given (I had one friend who was promised stock options verbally and then didn’t get them.
 If they had been in his contract, the company would have been required to pay them).

 - Don’t agree to any extra commitments if they fire you.
 My last employer tried to get me to agree to a whole host of extra provisions in order to get my severance check.
 I told them they had two choices: 1) pay me with no extra commitments on my part or 2) offer me extra compensation to consider the extra provisions.
 They paid me.
 My contract did not stipulate that I needed to agree to anything extra to get a payout so I wasn’t going to do so.

-In closing, the time to think about negotiating your severance is the same time you’re considering taking a new position.
+The time to think about negotiating your severance is the same time you’re considering taking a new position.
 Take the steps upfront to ensure your severance is set before you even set foot at the company.